chartshq/muze/packages/visual-group/README.md

 # visual-group

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library to construct the chart axises.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+The `Visual Group` is responsible for creating all the matrices required to create a cross tabular visualization.
+It creates all the axes, layers and other important visual information required by the canvas to render it.

 ## Installation